-Dynamics 365 Remote Assist User Guide
+Dynamics 365 Remote Assist user guide (for HoloLens)

 Use Dynamics 365 Remote Assist to connect and collaborate using hands-free video calling, mixed reality annotations, and file (image and PDF) sharing.
 Use your HoloLens to call an expert who's using Microsoft Teams, and then share what you see on HoloLens to solve problems and complete tasks together, faster.

 Need more help?
 Check out Remote Assist FAQ for answers to common questions.

 Watch how-to videos about Remote Assist.

 A subscription to Remote Assist.
 Microsoft Teams is included in the Remote Assist subscription for individuals using a Remote Assist license on HoloLens.
 A Microsoft Teams license is also required for individuals (experts) who communicate with a Remote Assist user on HoloLens.
 Teams may be available as a free download for these users.
 If you’re the admin for your organization, learn how to try or buy, and deploy Remote Assist.